-A = 4.0
+A = 4.0 95-100%

-- Consistently demonstrates excellent work and practice; - Exceeds expectations in academic, participation and/or appropriate standards; - Original ideas, research and and synthesis; - Insightful academically, personally and/or professionally;
+- Consistently demonstrates excellent work and practice; - Exceeds expectations in academic, participation and/or appropriate standards; - Original ideas, research and and synthesis; - Insightful academically, personally and/or professionally; - Incisive logic, presentation and methodology; - Incisive analysis, contrast, comparison and evaluation; and

-Incisive logic, presentation and methodology; Incisive analysis, contrast, comparison and evaluation; and Creative development and use of content.
-A- = 3.75 90 - 94% Regularly demonstrates strong work and practice; Even de superstations in conduction and (or expression standards) Exceeds expectations in academic, participation and/or appropriate standards; Original academic and parthesis Original research and synthesis; Insightful academically, personally and/or professionally; Appropriate logic, presentation and methodology; Insidue analysis, contrast, comparison and conjugation, and Incisive analysis, contrast, comparison and evaluation; and Creative was of contrast.
-Creative use of content.
-B+ = 3.50 87-89% Consistently demonstrates appropriate work and practice; Meets expectations in academic, participation and/or appropriate standards; Competent and reflective research; Thoughtful academically, personally and/or professionally; Appropriate logic, presentation and methodology; Appropriate analysis, contrast, comparison and evaluation; and Competent and reflective use of content.
-B = 3.0 83-86% Consistently demonstrates appropriate work and practice; Meets expectations in academic, participation and/or appropriate standards; Competent research; Thoughtful academically, personally and/or professionally; Appropriate logic, presentation and methodology; Appropriate analysis, contrast, comparison and evaluation; and Competent use of content.
-B- = 2.50 80-82% Regularly demonstrates appropriate work and practice; Meets most expectations in academic, participation and/or appropriate standards; Adequate research; Adequate research; Adequately thoughtful academically, personally and/or professionally; Adequate logic, presentation and methodology; Adequate analysis, contrast, comparison and evaluation; and Regular competent use of content.
-C+ = 1.0 77-79% Demonstrates inconsistent quality in work and practice;
+Creative development and use of content.

+A- = 3.75 90 - 94%

+- Regularly demonstrates strong work and practice; - Exceeds expectations in academic, participation and/or appropriate standards; - Original research and synthesis; - Insightful academically, personally and/or professionally; - Appropriate logic, presentation and methodology; - Incisive analysis, contrast, comparison and evaluation; and - Creative use of content.

+B+ = 3.50 87-89%

+- Consistently demonstrates appropriate work and practice; - Meets expectations in academic, participation and/or appropriate standards; - Competent and reflective research; - Thoughtful academically, personally and/or professionally; - Appropriate logic, presentation and methodology; - Appropriate analysis, contrast, comparison and evaluation; and - Competent and reflective use of content.

+B = 3.0 83-86%

+- Consistently demonstrates appropriate work and practice; - Meets expectations in academic, participation and/or appropriate standards; - Competent research; - Thoughtful academically, personally and/or professionally; - Appropriate logic, presentation and methodology; - Appropriate analysis, contrast, comparison and evaluation; and - Competent use of content.

+B- = 2.50 80-82%
-• Meets academic, participation and/or appropriate standards;

-- Incomplete/inadequate research; - Functional academically, personally and/or professionally; - Adequate logic, presentation and methodology; - Adequate analysis, contrast, comparison and evaluation; and - Competent use of content.
+- Regularly demonstrates appropriate work and practice; - Meets most expectations in academic, participation and/or appropriate standards; - Adequate research; - Adequately thoughtful academically, personally and/or professionally; - Adequate logic, presentation and methodology; - Adequate analysis, contrast, comparison and evaluation; and - Regular competent use of content.

+- Demonstrates inconsistent quality in work and practice; - Meets academic, participation and/or appropriate standards; - Incomplete/inadequate research; - Functional academically, personally and/or professionally;

+- Adequate logic, presentation and methodology; - Adequate analysis, contrast, comparison and evaluation; and - Competent use of content.